-A surefire way to trigger weight loss is to cut down on your intake of processed foods.
+A surefire way to trigger weight loss is to reduce your intake of processed foods.

-Try to fill up on whole foods as much as possible to help you steer clear of processed foods.
-Single ingredient foods such as fruit and vegetables won’t cause weight gain, and can be eaten in abundance – in fact, if you stuck purely to whole foods, you’d struggle to eat enough calories to cause weight gain.
+Try to fill up on whole foods as much as possible to help you avoid processed foods.
+Single-ingredient foods such as fruit and vegetables won’t cause weight gain and can be eaten in abundance.
+If you stuck purely to whole foods, you’d struggle to eat enough calories to cause weight gain.

-Be sure to stock up your cupboards so you have single ingredient foods to reach for when you feel an urge to snack coming on.
-When it comes to mealtime, try cooking and freezing your own healthy batches of ‘ready meals’ using only whole foods and spices.
+Be sure to stock up your cupboards so you have single-ingredient foods to reach for when you feel the urge to snack.
+When it comes to mealtime, try cooking and freezing your healthy batches of ‘ready meals’ using only whole foods and spices.

 Shopping when hungry should be a huge no-no.